Storing surplus electricity produced by your photovoltaic panels for later use is an idea worth studying.

 Consuming locally generated electricity rather than feeding it back into the grid can help manage the balance.

-In the future, some experts even think domestic batteries could play a buffer role on the smart grid by absorbing renewable production.
+In the future, some experts even think domestic batteries, or the batteries in your electric car, could play a buffer role on the smart grid by absorbing renewable production.

 In the event of a power failure, the home battery can be used as backup power.
 Be careful, though.
 This use has technical constraints, such as the installation of a specific inverter (see below).

-If your power meter runs backwards or when the so-called compensation model is applied (which is the cas in Brussels), a home battery may not be such a good idea.
-In both cases the distribution network serves as an immense electric battery.
+If your power meter runs backwards or when the so-called compensation model is applied (which was the case in Brussels until the end of 2019), a home battery may not be such a good idea.
+In both cases the distribution network serves as an immense electric battery and the investment in the battery cannot be offset.

 Domestic batteries can weigh more than 120 kg.
 They can, however, be installed in a service room or discreetly hung on the wall because their design makes them quite flat (about 15 cm against about 1 m high).